-The parties overwhelmingly agree that the Commission should establish the rates, terms and conditions if the parties are unable In that case, the parties argue that the Commission should intervene to arbitrate.
-In the negotiation process, the As GTEFL's witness role of this Commission remains critical.
-Bailey acknowledged, LEC interconnection is and will remain a monopoly service for each LEC even after landline local exchange competition is introduced.
-This is especially important cellular traffic is mobile-to-land. considering that most Consequently, the Commission must continue to exercise jurisdiction to resolve any disputes arising out of the failure of negotiations or after-the-fact disputes, including the product of those negotiations.
+The parties overwhelmingly agree that the Commission should establish the rates, terms and conditions if the parties are unable to agree.
+In that case, the parties argue that the Commission should intervene to arbitrate.
+In the negotiation process, the role of this Commission remains critical.
+As GTEFL's witness Bailey acknowledged, LEC interconnection is and will remain a monopoly service for each LEC even after landline local exchange competition is introduced.
+This is especially important considering that most cellular traffic is mobile-to-land.
+Jurisdiction to resolve any disputes arising out of the failure of those negotiations.